mojaloop/hackathon-docs/oss-lab/dev-portal/docs/1-overview/README.md

   > Hint: Click "Load Sample" to look through the sample test cases available and load one

+Check out the [Testing Toolkit P2P Guide](/3-guides/5_ttk_p2p/) to use the testing to send a peer to peer transfer.

 ### Payment Manager

 > Note: Payment Manager support in the sandbox is still in _beta_, and the dfsps here are not yet connected to the other DFSPs in the sandbox.
 We're working on it!